Skip to content

 We strive to create a space where everyone feels welcome, safe, and heard.
 Just as biodiversity creates stronger ecosystems, a diversity of human perspectives makes our work more effective and informed.
 Cascades Raptor Center is committed to the safety and wellbeing of our marginalized visitors, staff, volunteers, and board members.
 We do not tolerate behavior that threatens, demeans, or excludes them.

-Our policy is that raptors are for everyone, and everyone should have equal access to the benefits of connecting with nature.
-We acknowledge that communities of color in particular have been and continue to be systematically excluded from many outdoor spaces and pursuits.
-We aim to help these and other underinvested groups connect with wildlife through community outreach, partnerships with other organizations, affinity events, and the cultivation of an accessible, welcoming environment at our facility.
+Our policy is that raptors are for everyone, and that everyone should have equal access to the benefits of connecting with nature.
+We acknowledge that communities of color in particular have been and continue to be systematically excluded from many outdoor spaces and pursuits in the U.S. We aim to help these and other underinvested groups connect with wildlife through community outreach, partnerships with other organizations, affinity events, and the cultivation of an accessible, welcoming environment at our facility.

 Land Acknowledgement